 - Spend less time struggling with unimportant complications,

 - Find more practical uses for Python in your own life, and

 - Have more fun in the process!

 Yes.
 We send out updates as technologies change.
-We usually update the course once per quarter, and in most cases new material is added.
-Not bad for $60, right?
 You will receive an email when updates occur.

 You can find links to the videos within the courses themselves.

 Free Sample: Click here to get access to a free sample chapter from the Real Python course that shows you how to work with the course and how it will help you gain practical Python programming skills.